tarcisiocsn/OpenDataQuebec/QuebecTrafficVolumes/README.md

 11. Display of a message indicating that the download of files is complete.

 This summarizes the main steps of this code.

+### Access the notebook file to get automatic analysis